Direct Mail Marketing: The Ultimate Guide

 Sending your potential and existing customers mailpieces, such as letters, postcards, brochures, catalogs, and gifts, is called direct mail marketing.
 It has a comparatively higher open and response rate because of the personal touch it brings into your marketing.
 It’s a common practice for all businesses from B2B to B2C.

-A typical direct mail consists of a creative design to stand out from other mails, engaging and personalized copy to hook the readers, a clear and easy CTA for customers to respond often, and a tracking system to determine your campaigns’ performance.
+A typical direct mail service consists of a creative design to stand out from other mails, engaging and personalized copy to hook the readers, a clear and easy CTA for customers to respond often, and a tracking system to determine your campaigns’ performance.

 Types of Direct Mails